-- Reflect on your results from the quizzes.
-Do you agree or disagree with your results? - Based on what you have learned about mindset, what advice would you give someone to help them develop a growth mindset? - Give an example of a growth mindset statement.
+- · Discuss your thoughts on the results from the quizzes. - · Based on what you have learned about mindset, what advice would you give someone to help them develop a growth mindset? - · Give an example of a growth mindset statement.

-After you have addressed these questions in your initial post, please read some of your other classmates' posts and reply to two different peers using the RISE model of peer feedback found in the Netiquette Guidelines page.
+After you have addressed these questions in your initial post, please read some of your other classmates' posts and reply to two different peers using the RISE model of peer feedback found in the Online Netiquette page.
 Your replies should be thoughtful and substantive, between 50-150 words, and follow formal writing conventions.
 Prioritize responding to classmates that have not received any responses yet.
 Please submit your response posts by Sunday.